 After you retrieve your tooth, hold it by the crown (the part that is usually exposed in the mouth), and rinse off the tooth root only if it's visibly dirty.
 Do not scrub it or remove any attached tissue fragments.
 If possible, try to put the tooth temporarily back in place before seeing us.
 Make sure it's facing the right way and never force it into the socket.
 Your tooth being surrounded by natural tissues helps improve the chance of saving it.

 For your best chances of saving a knocked-out tooth, place it back into the socket within 1 hour of it being knocked out.
 If it's not possible to reinsert the tooth in the socket, put the tooth in a small container of milk (or cup of water that contains a pinch of table salt, if milk is not available) and bring it to our practice.
-In all cases, seek dental care immediately!
+In all cases, Contact our emergency dentists immediately!

 Losing a Filling or Crown